……… here’s a list of 10 things I’m NOT thankful to Neuroendocrine Cancer for!

 And then boom! – a thyroid lesion is reported.
 I suddenly realised I had too many balls in the air and I was no longer the expert juggler I was previously.
 The mask on my poker face was slipping and something needed to change.
 The thyroid lesion (more on that later) was not the turning point but it was definitely one of a number of signs that I was not invincible, my situation was delicate and I needed to be more proactive on finding the normal I was so desperately seeking.
 Work was no longer the route I needed to take.
 To cut a long story short, I decided to retire early BUT in an effort to maintain personal challenges, I set myself some fitness targets which lead to the Hadrian’s Wall walk over 6 days.
 I actually set up this blog site simply to document the walk and that was the only reason at the time.

-Four years on, Lanreotide injection 100 is coming up shortly, my thyroid lesionis not causing any issues although I have recently been prescribed medication to support my borderline hypothyroidism, I have much less stress in my life and I’m fitter and leaner than I was at diagnosis.
+Four years later, Lanreotide injections passed the 100 mark, my thyroid lesionis not causing any issues although I have recently been prescribed medication to support my borderline hypothyroidism, I have much less stress in my life and I’m fitter and leaner than I was at diagnosis.
 I found a new normal and I liked it!
-Maintaining and improving it is a challenge though.
+Maintaining and improving it is both a physical and mental challenge though.

 My Hadrian’s Wall blog was an acorn which has now grown into a nice little Oak tree and I’m truly thankful to everyone for their fantastic support.
 There’s still plenty tree left to grow